-Now the Perennial Income Model, it’s not a product.
-It’s not a rule-of-thumb model to follow and it certainly won’t require you to monitor every movement of the stock market.
+The Perennial Income Model, it’s not a product.
+It’s not a rule-of-thumb to follow and it certainly won’t require you to monitor every movement of the stock market.

 It’s a methodology to follow that has been successfully designed to provide each of our clients with a tailor-made framework to follow to create the most reliable stream of inflation-adjusted income that’s designed to last throughout retirement.